open-forest-observatory/automate-metashape/README.md

 `export AGISOFT_FLS=<IP_address>:<port_number>`

+Keep in mind that environmental variables will not persist across different terminal sessions.

 #### Enable GPUs for Accelerated Processing

 The use of graphical processing units (GPUs) can greatly increase the speed of photogrammetry processing.
 If your machine has GPU hardware, you will need to extra software so docker can find and use your GPUs.
 For linux users please see [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
 For Windows users